ViscousTests/website/content/docs/health-and-longevity/food.md

 ## "Snack Train"-ing

-One pattern I've noticed in myself that eating food will put me in a lower-focus mood.
+One pattern I've noticed in myself that eating food will put me in a lower-focus mood for 1-4 hours depending on how much and what I ate.
 If I try to do something that requires focus in this mood, my body will resist me and often want to eat more food instead as an alternative activity.
 Unfortunately, eating more food will just perpetuate the cycle; in fact it will become even harder to focus as more of my energy needs to go to digestion.

 The key here is to break the cycle by somehow riding through the low energy mood without pushing myself so much that I want to eat.
 Sometimes this is